connorhamm/connorhamm.github.io/_posts/2019-06-7-Deep_Work.md

 	• People adjust to your communications, don't fret

 Conclusion:

 	• Setting up early commitments and adding perceived value such as an expensive notebook can induce more careful thinking
 	• Obsessive focus can be sparked by:
 		• Feeling not good enough
 		• Having limited time
 		• Understand the value of the focus
-	• Work on problems in your head when the time is presented Deep Work is way more powerful than most people understand
+	• Work on problems in your head when the time is presented

 ---